 Borrowing Assets

-1) Firstly, you need supply an asset on Tectonic.
+1) First, you need supply an asset on Tectonic.
 The tutorial for supplying an asset can be found here

 Dashboard Page